capistrano/capistrano/_posts/2013-06-01-release-announcement.markdown

 years.

-The reasons behind the length of time between the last architectural overhaul and this one are numerous, but it can be summrised to say that Capistrano is a widely used tool, and when working around software deployment it's really a question of downtime.
+The reasons behind the length of time between the last architectural overhaul and this one are numerous, but it can be summarised to say that Capistrano is a widely used tool, and when working around software deployment it's really a question of downtime.
 If we had changed something significant in Capistrano we could have taken a lot of sites offline, and made a lot of people very